 A non-refundable $45.00 per child Registration and Insurance Fee is charged for each semester.

 Rates per contract hour:

-A federally funded food program provides breakfast, lunch, afternoon snack, and dinner, meeting the nutritional needs of the children.
+A federally funded food program provides breakfast, lunch, afternoon snack, and evening snack, meeting the nutritional needs of the children.
 Meals are free of charge to all enrolled children.

 Formal application must be made in person at the Child Development Center, Bldg.
-9E, located behind the SAC Book RAC (college bookstore).
+70 - corner of Walnut Drive and Bonita Drive - on campus.
 Final acceptance into the program will be determined when all of the following have been completed:

 The Center offers parent participation and education opportunities throughout the year.
 Parents are encouraged to engage in these activities as they strengthen and enhance the parent-teacher-child partnership, which promotes school readiness and success.

 The Child Development Center is a laboratory site for Mt.
 SAC students enrolled in a variety of disciplines, including Child Development and Nursing.
 Students observe and participate in the children’s classrooms to fulfill course requirements and gain practical experience in working with young children.

 If you have any questions, call the Mt.
 SAC Child Development Center at (909) 274-4920.